Model Predictive Control for Aggressive Driving Over Uneven Terrain: System Overview

 \subsubsection{Cost Function}

 We evaluate costs of sampled kinematic rollouts against the elevation map.
-Our cost function \footnote{Our actual cost function includes more costs for handling the costmap, goal progress, etc. for which we refer readers to~\cite{meng2023terrainnet}} is given by:
+Our cost function \footnote{The full cost function includes more costs for handling the costmap, goal progress, etc. which we provide detail in appendix \ref{sec:other-costs}} is given by:

-where each $w_i$ is a hand-tuned weight, typically a large positive value.
+where each $w_i$ is a hand-tuned weight, typically a large positive value to help disqualify unsafe trajectories from the control optimization.

 Incorporating our rollover bound \eqref{2d_rollover_bound}, the rollover cost term is a cumulative sum over the constraint violations,

 where,

 and $\rrmax \leq g\,\comgp_2/ \comgp_3$ is the tunable parameter to control the vehicle's aggressiveness with rollover risk.